Willemstijn/Linux/smeerworst-server-installation-log.md

 Docker version 20.10.12, build 20.10.12-0ubuntu2~20.04.1
 ```

+## Docker containers

+All Docker images and containers will be handled by docker compose.
+The most easy way to handle this is by making one docker expose file and adding all these containers to it, so to manage all running containers from one file.
+This makes it easier to backup and restore.

+Also all other container configurations will be located in one single directory: ``/opt``

+This way there is only one complete directory to backup and restore in combination with only one docker-compose.yml file.

+The actual docker-compose file I use is managed via [this github repository](https://github.com/Willemstijn/dockerstack).

+So far the folowing programs are running by means of a docker container:

+- freqtrade
+- home assistant
+- zwavejs2mqtt
+- mosquitto
+- nginx

 ## Downloading backups of configuration files from a network share

-Because my backups are on a network share, I have to download them in this server.
+Because my backups are kept on a network share, I have to download them in this server.
 This can be done by mounting the share to a local folder and then downloading the necessary files...

 To mount the external drive/share, use the next command: